Morse Code, the telegraph and “texting”

 How to celebrate

-To help spark interest in this old fashioned texting, we have prepared a FREE DOWNLOAD for members of our Curriculum Club.
-(Joining is FREE!)
+To help spark interest in this old-fashioned texting, we have prepared a FREE DOWNLOAD if you will kindly sign up for our Email list!

 Be sure to check out the other AWESOME Holidays by using our CALENDAR OF HOLIDAYS page!
 There is even a downloadable calendar for you with all available Homeschool Holiday Curriculum!